If you don’t know anything about humidifier benefits, this article is for you!

 Treating Cold, Flu and Allergy Symptoms

-Humidifiers soothe dryness and irritation in the nose, sinuses, nasal passages, throat and nasal passage.
-This helps prevent nose bleeds in those who experience the same when their nose is dried out.
+Humidifiers soothe dryness and irritation in the nose, sinuses, nasal passages, throat, and nasal passage.
+This helps prevent nose bleeds in those who experience this issue when their nose is dried out.

 Ensuring that the air in your bedroom is at proper humidity level can help in ensuring you get a better sleep thus awakening more refreshed.

 We tend to snore more if our sinuses and throats are dry.
 A moist environment also tends to feel warmer and more comfortable, which can encourage a good night’s sleep.

 As they say, cleanliness is next to godliness.
 Considering this, even though humidifiers are great for you, regular cleaning is handy, lest they become a source of bacteria and mold.
 I’m sure you don’t want that around your home, right?

 Well, below are some tips to help keep your humidifier clean.

 - Use distilled water: See, regular tap water contains minerals that cause buildup on your machine thus promoting bacterial growth.
 Distilled water contains fewer minerals thus ensuring you don’t keep on cleaning it.

 - Change filters regularly: Adhere to manufacturer’s directions in doing this, that’s if your humidifier has a filter.